Top 25 Pakistani Sweets & Desserts (With Pictures)

 Popularly found in countries throughout the Indian subcontinent, expect one of the sweetest amalgams that saffron and khoa (milk thickened by heating or dried whole milk) could ever make.

 It is considered the national dessert of Pakistan.
-To give you a clearer picture, Gulab Jamun are similar to doughnuts, only that they are ball-shaped, spongy, and deep-fried after being plunged in scented syrup.
+To give you a clearer picture, Gulab Jamun are similar to doughnuts, only that they are ball-shaped, spongy, and deep-fried after being plunged into scented syrup.

 3. Suji Ka Halwa (Semolina Toasted in Ghee)